cdktf/cdktf-provider-newrelic/docs/syntheticsStepMonitor.go.md

 - *Type:* *string

 The monitor status (i.e. ENABLED, MUTED, DISABLED).
-Note: The 'MUTED' status will be deprecated in a future release and it is recommended to refrain from using it.
+Note: The 'MUTED' status is now deprecated, and support for this value will soon be removed from the Terraform Provider in an upcoming release.
+It is highly recommended for users to refrain from using this value and shift to alternatives.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.27.6/docs/resources/synthetics_step_monitor#status SyntheticsStepMonitor#status}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.27.7/docs/resources/synthetics_step_monitor#status SyntheticsStepMonitor#status}

 ---